 What if my head moves under the laser during LASIK?

-This is a commonly asked question.
 Almost everyone moves a little during the procedure.
 With normal breathing, there will be slight movement of face and eyes.
 This is why we use advanced laser tracking mechanisms to track the eye position.

 Is LASIK covered by my insurance?